-Affordable Car Insurance with no Down Payment
+Affordable No Down Payment

-What is no down payment car insurance?If you’re in the market for new car insurance, you have a few options available to you.
-You can cough up a sizable chunk of change and pay the full premium in total, often yielding a discount for paying upfront.
-Or, you can go with option number two — a popular choice for many drivers on a budget — and pay monthly.
-Opting to pay a monthly car insurance premium can still cost you in the form of an initial down payment as a sign of good faith.
+If you’re in the market for new car insurance, you have a few options available to you.
+On one hand, you can cough up a sizable chunk of change and pay the full auto insurance rate in total.
+Choosing this route often yields auto insurance discounts for an upfront payment.
+Or you can go with the alternative (a popular choice for many drivers on a budget) and pay monthly car insurance rates.

 How much is this first down payment?
 And what if you can’t afford it?

-Here’s where you come to a rock and a hard place: If you’ve chosen to pay monthly for car insurance because you can’t afford to pay a six-month premium upfront, you’ll likely have a hard time coming up with a 30% down payment.
+Here’s where you come to a rock and a hard place: If you’ve chosen to pay a low monthly car insurance rate because you can’t afford to pay a six-month rate upfront, you’ll likely have a hard time coming up with a 30% down payment.

-But here’s what you will get when you find a company that offers no down payment car insuranceYour first monthly payment may be used as the policy down payment, providing the illusion that you are paying zero money down.
+Your first monthly payment may be used as the policy down payment on your annual premium, providing the illusion that you are getting zero down payment car insurance.
 A car insurance provider that waives your down payment in this manner minimizes your out-of-pocket costs.

-Since no down payment car insurance is not the industry standard, you may not be able to find this type of auto insurance just anywhere.
+Since no down payment car insurance is not the industry standard, you may not be able to find this type of insurance just anywhere.

 - New York